BPLIM/Workshops/ExternalServer/External_Server_Manual.md

  - **Do not save files in your home area /home/USER_LOGIN.
 In case you exceed its size you will not be able to log in.**

+ - Check regularly the size of your project in the harddrive.
+Open a Terminal and apply the following steps:

+  1. MOVE TO THE PROJECT FOLDER: cd /bplimext/projects/p000_xxx_yyy/
+  2. LIST PROJECT SIZE: du -h
+  3. CHECK SIZE BY FOLDER SIZE AND LIST FOLDERS WITH AT LEAST 1 Gb: du --max-depth 1 -h | sort -n | grep G
+  4. MOVE TO THE work_area: cd work_area
+  5. REPEAT IN THIS FOLDER: du --max-depth 1 -h | sort -n | grep G
+  6. IDENTIFY DUPLICATED AND TEMPORARY FILES AND DELETE THEM using the command 'rm'
+  7. COMPRESS BIG FILES/FOLDERS YOU ARE NOT USING AT THE MOMENT
+  8. COMPRESS FOLDERS: tar - zcvf YOUR_FOLDER.tar.gz YOUR_FOLDER
+  9. COMPRESS INDIVIDUAL FILES: gzip YOUR_FILE

 Using the 'shell' in a Linux Operating System
 =============================================